Francisca-Heii/milestone1-project/README.md

 #### Code
 - Code for the footer was coppied from the mini resume project we did in the previous User Centric Frontend Development Module and modified it slightly.

+- Text sliding animation some of the code taken from [redstapler.co](https://redstapler.co/minimal-css-text-sliding-animation/)

 - Navigation code I took it from [Academind](https://www.youtube.com/watch?v=23bpce-5s8I)